29.09.2025

 How is my credit score calculated in Malaysia?

-Your credit score in Malaysia is calculated based on factors such as payment history, credit utilisation, and the length of your credit history.
-It is assessed by credit reporting agencies such as CTOS and Experian, using data from the Central Credit Reference Information System (CCRIS) managed by Bank Negara Malaysia.
+Your credit report in Malaysia is based on your payment history, credit utilisation, and the length of time you have been using credit.
+In Malaysia, it is produced by credit reporting agencies like CTOS and Experian, using data from Bank Negara Malaysia’s Central Credit Reference Information System (CCRIS).